 - If any student under the age of 18 wishes to study at LSE, the person or people with parental responsibility for them in their own country should complete a consent form and return it to the Admissions Team with a copy of their ID.
 This form outlines the rules and conditions that will apply for LSE to accept a booking for a student under 18.
 The form can be obtained from the school or from the ETO.
-If for any reason the school does not receive the consent form, it will be assumed that the general rules and conditions outlined in the form have been accepted by the parents/guardian of the student.
+If for any reason the school does not receive the consent form by 7 days prior to arrival the booking will be cancelled and the standard cancellation terms will be applied.

-- Information on visa types can be found on the Home Office website: https://www.gov.uk/government/organisations/uk-visas-and-immigration
+- Information on visa types can be found on the Home Office website: gov.uk/government/organisations/uk-visas-and-immigration

 - LSE has been granted permission to be on the Register of Sponsors by the Home Office.
 This allows LSE to issue a Confirmation of Acceptance for Studies (CAS).
 In issuing this CAS Statement, LSE does not guarantee a visa and LSE cannot be held responsible for any visa refusals or incorrect visas being issued by the Home Office.

-- In the case of General Student Visas (Tier 4), we will only issue a CAS Statement on the understanding that it is the student’s firm intention to study on the course booked and complete the attendance requirements.
+- LSE will only issue a CAS Statement on the understanding that it is the student’s firm intention to study on the course booked and complete the attendance requirements.
 LSE is obliged to inform the Home Office where attendance is unsatisfactory or where a course is curtailed.

-- All Tier 4 students will need to take a Secure English Language Test (SELT) to apply for a Tier 4 Visa and then take a further SELT before the end of their course at the school.
+- Students applying for a Student Visa will need to take a Secure English Language Test (SELT) and then take a further SELT before the end of their course at the school.

-- For students applying for a Short Term Study Visa, letters of acceptance, booking confirmations and accommodation details are normally sent via e-mail.
+- For students applying for a Visitor Visa, Short Term Study Visa or a Student Visa, CAS Statements (where required), letters of acceptance, booking confirmations and accommodation details are normally sent via e-mail.
 Original documents can be sent by post or courier upon request at an additional cost.